 The mirrors also contain heating elements to defog or de-ice the mirror glass during cold weather operation.
-An ON-OFF switch for the mirror heaters is located near the remote mirror controls.
+An ON-OFF switch for the mirror heaters is located on the dash.

 If you cannot adjust the mirror properly using the control switch, the mirror may need a coarse adjustment by repositioning the mirror head.
 See the mirror manufacturer's instructions in your Owner InfoCase.